Richard Garvie: Political career

 Richard Garvie joined the Labour Party in 2010 in Newbury, Berkshire and was quickly appointed as the Spokesperson and Campaign Co-ordinator for that constituency.

 Six months after joining the party, Garvie led Labour to a 9.6% vote share at the West Berkshire District Council Elections, up from 0.4% at the 2007 District Elections.

 Garvie led a variety of campaigns in the Constituency in addition to National campaigns fighting cuts to the Railway industry and was also appointed to the Labour Party Football Group that sought to influence Party policy on issues relating to the National Game.

 Garvie stood for selection in Milton Keynes South - finishing runner up to Andrew Pakes - and in Bristol North West where he would finish runner up to Darren Jones, the now MP.

 Garvie was selected to contest the 2015 General Election in Wellingborough against Conservative Peter Bone MP.
 A very bitter election campaign followed, and a strange turn of events a week prior to polling day would derail his campaign.

 At the 2015 general election, Garvie stood for Parliament in Wellingborough as a Labour candidate.
-A week before the election, Garvie was suspended by the party after a dispute over how he paid for around £740 worth of train tickets dating back to journeys taken in 2008 using a bank account that appeared to have insufficient funds led to him appearing in court.
-The charge filed was fraud by misrepresentation and initially Garvie was sentenced to around sixty hours of community service and to pay any monies owed to the railway company if East Midlands Trains could prove that they were owed any money.
-At the hearing, Garvie's bank Lloyd's of London insisted that they had no concerns as to how his bank account had been used in these transactions and these details were covered in a blog post by Lawyer and New Statesman Journalist David Allen Green on his Law and Policy Blog questioning whether Garvie had actually committed any offence.
-Garvie claims to have later appealed prior to moving to the United States later in 2015, although HMCTS have confirmed that no appeal was made and Garvie thus remains a convicted felon.
+A week before the election, Garvie was suspended by the party after a dispute over how he paid for around £740 worth of train tickets dating back to journeys taken in 2008 using a bank account that appeared to have insufficient funds led to him appearing in court seven years later and during the election campaign.

+The charge filed was fraud by misrepresentation and initially Garvie was sentenced to around sixty hours of community service and asked to pay any monies owed to the railway company if East Midlands Trains could prove that they were owed any money.

+At the original Court hearing, Garvie's bank Lloyd's of London insisted that they had no concerns as to how his bank account had been used in these transactions and these details were covered in a blog post by Lawyer and New Statesman Journalist David Allen Green on his Law and Policy Blog questioning whether Garvie had actually committed any offence.
 Despite his suspension, Garvie still appeared on the ballot paper as the Labour candidate, and finished third of five candidates, with 9,839 votes (19.5%).